-Building Information Modelling (BIM) is a topic that should be high on the agenda of many FMs, but is often misunderstood and therefore not utilised to its full extent.
+Building information modelling (BIM) is a topic that should be high on the agenda of many FMs, but is often misunderstood and therefore not utilised to its full extent.
 Some feel the process of implementing BIM data is too big a job, or that it involves knowledge of CAD software and 3D modelling in order to make use of the information – both of which are untrue.
 BIM is now a mandatory requirement on UK public sector projects (with all project and asset information, documentation and data in electronic format) and it’s now gaining momentum across the world, so the sooner FMs across all sectors can engage with BIM, the better.
-For more information on BIM and its benefits, click here to request our complimentary white paper.
+For more information on BIM and its benefits, click here to download our complimentary white paper.

 What is BIM?

 BIM is a way of designing, constructing, running and maintaining a building as a collaborative process using a single coherent and up-to-date system of computer models, rather than several sets of different tools and documents.